Battle of the Coral Sea: New type of naval warfare

 A 13 May 1942 editorial cartoon from the Japanese English-language newspaper Japan Times & Advertiser depicts a dejected Uncle Sam joining John Bull in erecting grave markers for Allied ships which Japan had sunk, or claimed to have sunk, at Coral Sea and elsewhere.

 The battle was the first naval engagement in history in which the participating ships never sighted or fired directly at each other.
 Instead, manned aircraft acted as the offensive artillery for the ships involved.
 Thus, the respective commanders were participating in a new type of warfare, carrier-versus-carrier, with which neither had any experience.
 In H. P. Willmot's words, the commanders "had to contend with uncertain and poor communications in situations in which the area of battle had grown far beyond that prescribed by past experience but in which speeds had increased to an even greater extent, thereby compressing decision-making time."
 Because of the greater speed with which decisions were required, the Japanese were at a disadvantage as Inoue was too far away at Rabaul to effectively direct his naval forces in real time, in contrast to Fletcher who was on-scene with his carriers.
 The Japanese admirals involved were often slow to communicate important information to one another.

 Research has examined how commanders' choices affected the battle's outcome.
 Two studies used mathematical models to estimate the impact of various alternatives.
-For example, suppose the U.S. carriers had chosen to sail separately (though still nearby), rather than together.
+For example, suppose the US carriers had chosen to sail separately (though still nearby), rather than together.
 The models indicated the Americans would have suffered slightly less total damage, with one ship sunk but the other unharmed.
 However, the battle's overall outcome would have been similar.
 By contrast, suppose one side had located its opponent early enough to launch a first strike, so that only the opponent's survivors could have struck back.
 The modeling suggested striking first would have provided a decisive advantage, even more beneficial than having an extra carrier.